coneill-math/m2r/inst/server/README.md

 <!-- ``` -->
 The last line will cause the server to start when the system boots.
 Reboot the instance, and the python script will start listening for a connection.

 Next, install [docker](https://www.docker.com) on your machine.
 Your method of doing this will depend on what distribution you use.
-For the Amazon Linux AMI, [yum](https://en.wikipedia.org/wiki/Yellowdog_Updater,_Modified) should work.
+For the Amazon Linux AMI, [yum](https://en.wikipedia.org/wiki/Yellowdog_Updater,_Modified) should work, see instructions [here](https://docs.docker.com/engine/installation/linux/centos/).
 Once docker has been installed, run

 ``` bash
 docker pull sommars/m2r